Learn more about the Zika Virus Prevention Methods The risk of Zika virus transmission can be greatly reduced through these prevention methods.

 Control mosquitoes outside your residence:

-- Remain in places with air conditioning or that use window and door screens to keep mosquitoes outside;
+- Remain in places with air conditioning or that use window and door screens to keep mosquitoes out.

-- Tightly cover water storage containers with lids or use wire mesh with holes smaller than adult mosquitoes;
+- Cover water storage containers with tightly fitting lids or use wire mesh with holes smaller than adult mosquitoes.

 - Repair cracks or gaps in septic tanks and cover vents or plumbing pipes with wire mesh that will keep out an adult mosquito.